 Deducing the Interaction Model

-So, my chief formula to find Interaction model is User Experience (or) Interaction Model = User Activity Data x User Sensitivity.
-If we want to find the user’s interaction model, we should collect user activity data and then interpret it with user’s sensitivity.
-Interpreting user activity with the user’s sensitivity helps to identify the logic behind the user activity which helps to deduce the overall interaction model of the user
+If we want to find the user’s interaction model, we should collect Quantitaive data and then interpret it with Insights/findings from Qualitative Data.
+It helps to identify the logic behind the user activity